ImnIrdst/ACM-Challenge-2015/README.md

 28. Fix Spy Logic Code.
 (Doesn't Hide Correctly)
 29. Kill Hunter (or Player) on the Gold Strategy.
 (If Visible Enemies on The Gold Send Hunters).
 This Becomes Easy Due to Dynamic assigning.
 Use Gold Assigning Technique.
 30. Check Todos in the Code.
+31. add bullet shadows.
+32. test with all three maps.

 # Ideas